Dan-Patterson/geonumeracy/crossings.md

 Points are represented by a numpy Nx2 ndarray.
 For example, this is a square.
 The first column is the X-coordinates and the second column is the Y-coordinates.

 ```
-A # -- An array of points
+pnts # -- An array of points
 array([[  0.00,   0.00],
        [  0.00,  10.00],
        [ 10.00,  10.00],
        [ 10.00,   0.00],
        [  0.00,   0.00]])
-seg # -- the first segment of A showing from-to points
+seg # -- the first segment of pnts showing from-to points
 array([[  0.00,   0.00],
        [  0.00,  10.00]])